-You can drop/withdraw from a course using the Registration menu of your Online Services.
+You can drop/withdraw from a course via MyOSU (select Student tab and under Registration Tools, click on Add/Drop Classes.
 During the academic year, courses can be dropped up through Friday of the end of the second week of courses.
 Between weeks 3 and 7 of the term students can withdraw from individual courses.
 During summer term, refer to the deadline dates as noted on the Summer Session website.

 Students may elect to change a course that is graded under a normal grading basis (A–F) to satisfactory/unsatisfactory grading basis (S/U).
 Baccalaureate degree seeking students must obtain college head advisor approval prior to changing the grading basis of a course.